 To avoid supply disruption, the company has decided to use multiple sources for these raw materials.
 The company has established selection criteria for each raw material, which are based on the estimated one-year total demand of raw materials and a subjective assessment of whether the raw material cannot be substituted, price, service, and the minimum order required for each purchase.
 After determining the score for each raw material, the company decided to make contracts or agreements with six suppliers.
 Each contract stated the unit price and the minimum order quantity within a year.
 Based on these contracts, production planning and inventory control of raw materials are carried out.

 The estimated total one-year demand for items is obtained from the forecasting process performed yearly.
-This forecasting process yields the monthly total demand for items, which is time varying.
+This forecasting process yields the monthly total demand for items, which is time-varying.
 But at the production level, the company refines the monthly total demand as a response to disruptions such as sudden additional requests due to flash sales practices in e-commerce, and others.

 Once the demand for items for a month is issued, the company must make the decision to purchase the raw materials from some suppliers.
 This purchase decision from a supplier includes the purchase of four serial deliveries one week apart.
 The first delivery must be no later than 17 days before the following month’s start.
 The 17 days here is the total time required for the company’s internal inspection and preparation of raw materials.